sanaya-bhardwaj/ContactHub-Contact_management_system/README.md

 **How It Works:** When a client needs to perform operations on contacts, the API Gateway routes the request to the Contact Service.
 The Contact Service processes the request and returns the relevant data or updates.

+**3. Eureka Server**

+**Purpose:** The Eureka Server serves as the service registry and discovery server.
+It allows microservices to register themselves and discover other services.

+**Functionalities:**

+**- Service Registration:** Each microservice registers itself with the Eureka server upon startup.

+**- Service Discovery:** Maintains a registry of all available microservices and their network locations (IP addresses and ports).

+**How It Works:** Microservices, including the User Service and Contact Service, register with the Eureka Server, which keeps track of their locations and statuses.
+Other microservices use this registry to find and communicate with each other dynamically.

 **4. API Gateway Service**

 **Purpose:** The API Gateway Service acts as the entry point for client applications and centralizes requests to various microservices.
 It can handle authentication, load balancing, and routing.